code-423n4/docs/roles/wardens/signal.md

 # Signal metrics

 The `signal` metric is a means of identifying wardens and teams who have consistently submitted valid findings.
-For a warden or team, it is the ratio between the number of valid high or medium findings versus all of the high and mediums they've submitted.
+For a warden or team, it is the ratio between the number of valid High- or Medium-risk findings versus all of the high and mediums they've submitted.

 `signal = findings / submissions`

-A signal of 1 means that the warden has consistently submitted valid H and M whereas a signal of 0 means the warden has either submitted only invalid findings or has submitted none.
+A signal of 1 means that the user has consistently submitted valid H and M, whereas a signal of 0 means the user has either submitted only invalid findings or has not yet met the participation threshold to calculate signal.

-Contributors' `signal` is considered `null` until they have:
+Contributors' `signal` will display as `0` (i.e. `null`) until they have:
 - participated in at least 3 audits, and
 - submitted at least 5 findings